 So we circle back to the advice I was given earlier by my mentor:

 - You need to find what works for you.

-- It is not about what anyone else sees as good or valid or spiritual.
+- It is not about what anyone else sees as good, valid, or spiritual.

 - Some days it will be impossible to sit still.

-- Most of all, make sure you enjoy what it is you choose to do.
+- Most of all, make sure you enjoy what you choose to do.

 - If you can’t lie down, sit.
 There are some amazing cushions around.
-Use an eye mask if you need.
+Use an eye mask if you need it.

 - Sometimes you do 5 minutes, sometimes you do an hour.
 You might fall asleep a lot.

 My wish for you today is that you open or reopen your mind to the possibility of meditating, and that the kind you need comes to you and is even better than you dream of.